Jet-Boot Jack

-Jet-Boot Jack (also called The Music Machine starring Jet-Boot Jack) is a platform game written by Jon Williams for the Atari 8-bit family and published by English Software in 1983.
+Jet-Boot Jack (also called The Music Machine starring Jet-Boot Jack) is a platform game written by Jon Williams for Atari 8-bit computers and published by English Software in 1983.
 It was ported to the Acorn Electron, Amstrad CPC, BBC Micro, and Commodore 64.
 A C64-only sequel, Legend of the Knucker-Hole, was released in 1984.

 Plot

-The player controls Jack, a “space-age jogger,” in a record production plant who must build up the ultimate music collection.
+The player controls Jack, a "space-age jogger", in a record production plant who must build up the ultimate music collection.

 Gameplay

 The production plant is set out as a series of platforms connected by lifts.
 To complete each level, the player must collect all the musical notes while avoiding monsters, moving lifts and stalactites.
 Jack can be moved left or right using his jet boots to hover or by ducking and sliding under fatal stalactites or monsters.
 By hovering, Jack can clear lift shafts but if he stops over the shaft, it is fatal.
 Jack's jet energy runs down, particularly if he stands still for a while, and must be replenished by collecting vinyl from overhanging pods.
 Two types of monsters can be killed for bonus points by jumping on the platform above them.
 A third type of monster is invincible.
 Bonus points are awarded when a screen is completed based on the vinyl refills unused.

 There are ten screens which then repeat at a higher difficulty level e.g. with more monsters and fewer refills per vinyl pod.